Shreeramghimire/AI_Engineering/Keras.md

 - The outputs of that layer become the inputs to the next layer.

 - This repeats until the output layer produces the final result.

+In mathematical terms, for each layer l: a⁽ˡ⁾ = f(W⁽ˡ⁾ · a⁽ˡ⁻¹⁾ + b⁽ˡ⁾)
+where f is the activation function, W is the weight matrix, b is the bias vector, and a is the activation (output) of the layer.

+Forward propagation is used both during **training** (to compute the prediction before calculating the loss) and during **inference** (to make predictions on new data).